3 Superb Skills for Audio Book Narration

 If this interests you, here’s the link to the page for more information.

-Next month I’ll be adding to your skills and techniques, with a blog about creating the right voice that honours the author’s intention and style of the narrative.
+With subsequent blogs, I’ll be adding to your skills and techniques, to help you with creating the right voice that honours the author’s intention and style of the narrative.

 We’ll also look at creating believable characters through dialogue; and how to solve problems like breathing.